danielperr/Chatroom/README.md

-# targil6
+# Chat Room
-Targil 6 sockets - Chat Room
+Chat room with GUI using python tkinter, scapy, and sockets

 Author: Daniel Peretz